Mindframing: the complete curriculum

 The problem with most productivity systems is the absence of mindfulness.
 It’s all about getting things done, versus asking yourself why and how best to get things done.
 But there’s no point getting something done if you damage your mental health in the process.
 There’s also no point getting something done if this was not the right thing to spend your energy on in the first place.

 Mindframing is a method that’s mindful of the way we think, feel, and work.
 Instead of blindly cranking tasks, it’s about creating growth loops with constant feedback so you can be mindful of the way you achieve your goals.
 Mindframing is about continuous learning, personal growth, and mindful productivity.
-It’s about being the best you can while acknowledging the inherent flaws of your humanity.
+It’s about being the best you can while acknowledging the inherent imperfections of your humanity.

 This is a short guide covering all the articles about mindframing so you can explore the concepts in order and apply them to your own mindful productivity routine.